 Entered service: 1918

 A tank version of the AB class.
-WAB 794 is preserved by Feilding District Steam and Locomotive Society, and WAB 800 is preserved, but not operational, at the Glenbrook Vintage Railway. - WD class
+One each preserved by Feilding and District Steam Rail Society and the Glenbrook Vintage Railway.

 Number range: 316-327, 355-360